oezingle/LuaX/doc/components.md

 # Developing components

-As a user of LuaX, most of your work will be in writing components, enabling you to focus on creating the visual elements of your project with familiar syntax.
+As a user of LuaX, most of your work will be in writing components.
+Components are written in a HTML-like syntax, enabling you to work on visual elements with a familiar coding style.

 ## LuaX in Vanilla Lua

+LuaX provides a number of facilities to write LuaX components within a `.lua` file, although you can also use `.luax` files to write LuaX code as if it were a native language feature.
+That feature will be covered later in this article.

 ### Decorator syntax